Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

-In this subsection we prove two results concerning the boundedness of the momentum support of a solution to the massless Vlasov equation with initially compact support, analogous to Section~\ref{sec_compmomsupport} above.
+We remark that Lemma~\ref{E_eps_bound_schw} and~\ref{psupport_bounded}, which concern the boundedness of the momentum support of a solution to the massless Vlasov equation with initially compact support, hold verbatim in the extremal case and we will refer to their extremal analogues here and in later sections.